 You may opt to do all seven, omit some or even create your own unique format.
 No format is perfect, so adjust the format to meet your objectives.

-For a one hour panel, there are three popular formats to consider:
+For a one hour panel, there are four popular formats to consider:

 Q&A Style.
 A two to five minute introduction of the topic and panelists, 25 minutes of curated questions from the moderator, 25 minutes of audience questions ending with a summary and thanks.

 Initial Remarks Style.
 A two to five minute introduction of the topic with each panelist taking five minutes to introduce themselves and their perspectives on the topic.
 Then 20 minutes of curated questions from the moderator, 10-15 minutes of Q&A with the audience ending with a summary and thanks.